risingwavelabs/risingwave-docs/docs/sql/udf/user-defined-functions.md

 UDF is currently in Beta.
 Please contact us if you encounter any issues or have feedback.
 :::

+You can create all types of UDFs mentioned above using the [`CREATE FUNCTION`](/sql/commands/sql-create-function.md) command.
+However, the syntax may vary slightly depending on the type of UDF you want to create.
+We have provided specific guides for each type of UDF below, so you can choose the one that best meets your needs.

 ### UDFs as external functions

 RisingWave supports creating external UDFs with the following programming languages: